anki-code/xonsh-cheatsheet/README.md

 xpip install tqdm               # Will be installed to /usr/lib
 ```

-### Freezed terminal in interactive tools
+### Frozen terminal in interactive tools

-If you run the console tool and got the freezed terminal (Ctrl+c, Ctrl+d is not working) this looks like the tool was interpreted as threaded and capturable program but the tool has interactive elements that expect the input from the user.
+If you run a console tool and get a frozen terminal (Ctrl+c, Ctrl+d is not working) this can be that the tool was interpreted as threaded and capturable program but the tool actually has interactive elements that expect the input from the user.
 There are four workarounds now:

 1. Disable [THREAD_SUBPROCS](https://xon.sh/envvars.html#thread-subprocs):